Noah Oppenheim: NBC News

-During his tenure as president of NBC News, articles and opinion pieces Oppenheim wrote while attending Harvard resurface, which raised concerns about the culture Oppenheim is cultivating at NBC and whether it is accommodating to female employees.
+During his tenure as president of NBC News, articles and opinion pieces Oppenheim wrote while attending Harvard resurfaced, which raised concerns about the culture Oppenheim is cultivating at NBC and whether it is accommodating to female employees.
 He has been accused of self-dealing by repeatedly promoting children's books co-authored by his wife on the Today Show.

+In 2021, Oppenheim served as executive producer on the NBC News Studios projects The Thing About Pam and Memory Box: Echoes of 9/11.

+In March 2022, Oppenheim told Variety that NBC News Studios was launching in the United Kingdom as the first phase of a planned overseas expansion for the streaming service outside of North America, explaining that the UK was chosen in part because it was “a hub of our global news gathering operations.”